 Testing modern Python applications requires navigating intricate dependency graphs, asynchronous execution models, and distributed service boundaries.
-While unit testing frameworks provide the scaffolding for verification, the strategic application of Advanced Mocking & Test Doubles in Python determines whether your test suite acts as a reliable safety net or a brittle maintenance liability.
+While unit testing frameworks provide the scaffolding for verification, the choice and configuration of test doubles determines whether your suite acts as a reliable safety net or a brittle maintenance liability.
 This guide targets mid-to-senior engineers, QA architects, and open-source maintainers who require production-grade isolation techniques, strict contract enforcement, and architectural alternatives to invasive patching.
+We assume fluency with Python's import system, the descriptor protocol, decorators, and context managers.

 1. Introduction to Test Doubles & Mocking Paradigms